wdk-docs/vscode-docs/docs/nodejs/angular-tutorial.md

 ---
 Order: 6
 Area: nodejs
-TOCTitle: Angular Tutorial
+title: Angular Tutorial
-ContentId: f6b7b0c2-ccbe-4e5f-8f2e-6c1ecea52f69
+id: f6b7b0c2-ccbe-4e5f-8f2e-6c1ecea52f69
 PageTitle: Angular TypeScript Tutorial in Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: Angular TypeScript tutorial showing IntelliSense, debugging, and code navigation support in the Visual Studio Code editor.
+description: Angular TypeScript tutorial showing IntelliSense, debugging, and code navigation support in the Visual Studio Code editor.
 MetaSocialImage: images/angular/Welcome-to-app.png
 ---

 # Using Angular in Visual Studio Code

 [Angular](https://angular.io/) is a popular web development platform developed and maintained by Google.
 Angular uses [TypeScript](/docs/languages/typescript.md) as its main programming language.
 The Visual Studio Code editor supports TypeScript IntelliSense and code navigation out of the box, so you can do Angular development without installing any other extension.

 ![Welcome to app](images/angular/Welcome-to-app.png)

->**Note**: To help get you started with Angular development, you can use the [Angular profile template](/docs/editor/profiles.md#angular-profile-template) that includes useful extensions,  settings, and code snippets.
+> **Note**: To help get you started with Angular development, you can use the [Angular profile template](/docs/editor/profiles.md#angular-profile-template) that includes useful extensions, settings, and code snippets.

 ## Welcome to Angular

 We'll be using the [Angular CLI](https://cli.angular.io/) for this tutorial.
 To install and use the command line interface as well as run the Angular application server, you'll need the [Node.js](https://nodejs.org/) JavaScript runtime and [npm](https://www.npmjs.com/) (the Node.js package manager) installed. npm is included with Node.js which you can install from [Node.js downloads](https://nodejs.org/en/download/).

->**Tip**: To test that you have Node.js and npm correctly installed on your machine, you can type `node --version` and `npm --version`.
+> **Tip**: To test that you have Node.js and npm correctly installed on your machine, you can type `node --version` and `npm --version`.

 To install the Angular CLI, in a terminal or command prompt type: